adityagilra/FOLLOW/README.md

 You can install Nengo by:
 `pip install nengo`

-(The simulations in the paper used Nengo v2.4.0, but they also work with v2.5.0, but you'll need to set lower learning rate -- see the aside below.)
+(For the simulations in the paper, I used Nengo v2.4.0, but the code will also work with v2.5.0, but you'll need to set lower learning rate eta -- see the aside below.)

 Currently, the scripts are configured to use Nengo's default CPU backend.
 This is slow!
 I **strongly** recommend to use the GPU backend which is about 25 times faster!